Skip to main content

 Overview

-The File Search node queries your knowledge folders to retrieve relevant information and context.
-Connect your workflow to your organization’s knowledge base - search through documents, files, and data stored in knowledge folders to enrich AI responses, validate information, or provide context for decisions.
+The File Search node queries your folders to retrieve relevant information and context.
+Connect your workflow to your organization’s knowledge base - search through documents, files, and data stored in folders to enrich AI responses, validate information, or provide context for decisions.

 Best for: Knowledge retrieval, document search, context enrichment, RAG (Retrieval Augmented Generation), and accessing organizational knowledge.